alextoughg/WebWorks-Community-APIs/BB10-Cordova/MessageBox/README.md

 Cordova MessageBox Plugin For Blackberry 10
 ===========================================

-This plugin provides a standard API for the Dialog object documented in BB HTML5 Webworks.
+This plugin provides a standard API for the Dialog object documented in BB HTML5 Webworks, in addition to an extension created for password prompts.

 ## How to setup the plugin and run the sample